aimacode/aima-java/aima-all/README.txt

 == Current Release: 1.5.3-Chp17n21-Rewrite-DF1 ==
 1.5.3-Chp17n21-Rewrite-DF1 : 16 Sept 2011 :<br>
-Rewrite of logic from Chapter 17 and 21 in aima-core.
+Rewrite of logic from Chapter 17 and 21 in aima-core, defect fix release 1.
 This is based on the following sub-project releases:
   * aima-core (0.10.3) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
   * aima-gui  (1.0.6)  : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.